scimma/astrodash-web/astrodash-docs/docs/guides/contribute.md

   - Model loading from `Settings` (path + hyperparams)
   - `.classify(spectrum)` that accepts preprocessed arrays, runs inference on CPU/GPU, and returns a result consistent with existing models
   - Label mapping (transform logits → class names) if needed, similar to `TransformerClassifier`
-- If you need a custom network, add it under `prod_backend/app/infrastructure/ml/classifiers/architectures.py` (or a sibling module) and instantiate it in your classifier.
+- If you need a custom architecture, add it under `prod_backend/app/infrastructure/ml/classifiers/architectures.py` (or a sibling module) and instantiate it in your classifier.

 3) Add preprocessing (if needed)